 What Is Cybersecurity Automation?

-Cybersecurity automation solutions collect and aggregate data from across the organization’s environment to correlate and analyze events for high fidelity alerts that enable security operations teams.
+Simply stated, cybersecurity automation solutions collect and aggregate data from across an organization’s environment to correlate and analyze events for high fidelity alerts that enable security operations teams.

 Security automation helps analysts prioritize and streamline manual tasks.
 Some examples include: